ToryDavenport/enauto1/m6/README.md

 ## Building a CDP neighbor table
 1. Select "Add panel" from the main dashboard page
-2. Select "Add visualization"
+2. Select "Choose Visualization"
 3. Choose "Table"
+4. Click the database icon on the left menu for "Queries"
-4. Select "InfluxDB" as the data source
+5. Select "Docker InfluxDB" as the data source
-5. Leave the `from default` option
+6. Leave the `from default` option
-6. Click `measurement` and choose the `cdp-oper` xpath
+7. Click `select measurement` and choose the `cdp-neighbor-detail` xpath
-7. Click `field(value)` and choose `device_name`
+8. Click the word `value` in `field(value)` and choose `device_name`
-8. Remove any existing aggregators/selectors and add `distinct`
+9. Remove existing aggregators/selectors (such as `mean()`) and add `distinct()`
-9. Click `time($__interval)` and change it to 1 minute
+10. Click the word `$__interval` in `time($__interval)` and change it to 1 minute
-10. Remove `fill(null)` so that null entries are left empty
+11. Remove `fill(null)` so that null entries are left empty
-11. Enter an optional alias such as "CDP neighbor hostnames"
+12. Enter an optional alias such as "CDP neighbor hostnames"
-12. Click the gear icon on the left for general properties
+13. Click the gear icon on the left for general properties
-13. Give the panel a name such as "CDP neighbor updates"
+14. Give the panel a name such as "CDP neighbor updates"

 ## Final steps/notes
 1. Click the floppy disk icon to save the dashboard
 2. You can "zoom in" by setting a time window in the upper right using pre-made time ranges, or a custom one
-3. It is useful to refresh the dashboards manually when testing
+3. It is useful to refresh the dashboards manually when testing using the refresh button in upper-right corner (not browser refresh)